Red Hat helps DoD standardized, automate workﬂows with DevSecOps

-The Defense Department has nearly 90 pages of guidance that defines what DevSecOps for the DoD.
-Red Hat recently took this guidance and developed REDSORD, a reference implementation of their trusted software supply chain specifically for DoD customers.
+The Defense Department has nearly 90 pages of guidance that defines DevSecOps for the DoD.
+Red Hat public sector consulting recently took this guidance and developed REDSORD, a reference implementation of the DoD Enterprise DevSecOps Reference Design.
 REDSORD came out of an internal question, “Instead of a build-your-own flashlight kit, what would a ‘flashlight with batteries included’ services approach look like for DoD customers to help achieve the DoD DevSecOps guidance?

 A change to DevSecOps begins with introspection on the DoD’s part.
 The organization has to understand what it does and doesn’t understand about DevSecOps.
 The organization needs a vision.
 And it needs to know the baseline from which it’s starting.
 All that is necessary before it can know where to go next.

 Bensing said that despite the size and variance within the DoD and all its disparate components, there are some common themes.
 Getting rid of that “wall of confusion,” as it’s referred to in DevOps, tends to be the start.
 That’s a question of how to take traditionally siloed organizations, and integrate them appropriately.
 But that is a cultural change more than anything else, and organizations often look for technological solutions before looking to their own culture.